Adult Contests and Awards

 Poet Laureate Award:

-Sponsored by Kevin Watson / Press 53
+Sponsored by Press 53

 • A single prize of $200 for a serious poem, any subject, any style, with a maximum of 110 lines (including poem title, any epigraph, blank lines, and lines of text)